Pretty Boy Floyd: Death

-On October 22, Floyd was able to hitch a ride to an East Liverpool, Ohio neighborhood where he was able to obtain food at a pool hall owned by a friend of his, Charles Joy.
-Three separate, divergent accounts exist as to the events that followed: one given by a group of BOI agents who responded, one given by local law enforcement officers and another provided by accounts of civilians present in the area at the time.
-Where all sides agree is that Floyd was confronted by a group of lawmen soon after leaving the pool hall, that upon realizing he had been spotted Floyd attempted to flee on foot but was shot down by pursuing officers who arrested the wounded Floyd.
-It is agreed that Floyd was formally placed in federal custody, and initially survived despite being injured from a disputed number of gunshots fired by several disputed lawmen in a highly disputed sequence.
+On October 22, Floyd was able to hitch a ride to East Liverpool, Ohio, where he obtained food at a pool hall owned by his friend Charles Joy.
+Differing accounts of the events that followed were given by responding BOI agents, local law enforcement officers, and nearby civilians.
+All agree that Floyd was confronted by a group of lawmen soon after leaving the pool hall, and attempted to flee on foot.
+Soon after he was shot and wounded by pursuing officers, who then arrested Floyd and formally placed him in federal custody.
+Accounts differ about which officers fired at Floyd, how many times they fired, and in what sequence.

-According to the FBI (as the BOI was known after its name was changed to the Federal Bureau of Investigation in 1935), their agents alone participated in the final confrontation and that local law enforcement arrived only after the final confrontation with Floyd.

-According to FBI accounts, four BOI agents, Samuel K. McKee, Jr., David E. Hall, and Winfred E. Hopton led by Purvis and four members of the East Liverpool Police Department, Herman H. Roth, Jr., Chester C. Smith, and Glenn G. Montgomery, led by Chief Hugh McDermott were searching the area south of Clarkson, Ohio in two cars.
-They spotted a car move from behind a corn crib and then move back.
+According to Special Agent Winfred E. Hopton, BOI agents alone participated in the final confrontation with Floyd, and local law enforcement arrived later.
+BOI accounts state that four of their agents: Hopton, Samuel K. McKee Jr., and David E. Hall, led by Purvis, and four members of the East Liverpool Police Department: Herman H. Roth Jr., Chester C. Smith, and Glenn G. Montgomery, led by Chief Hugh J. McDermott, were searching the area south of Clarkson, Ohio, in two cars.
+They saw a car move from behind a corn crib and then move back.
 Floyd then emerged from the car and drew a .45 caliber pistol, and the BOI agents opened fire.
 Floyd reportedly said, "I'm done for.
 You've hit me twice."

-However, a news report from the time states, Floyd crawled out of the corncrib toward the Dyke automobile and then changed direction toward a wooded ridge.
-Purvis yelled “Halt” but Floyd ran.
-Purvis called out “Fire” and Floyd was mortally wounded by four bullets.
+Contradicting this, a news report from the time states that Floyd crawled out of the corn crib toward the Dyke automobile, then changed direction toward a wooded ridge.
+Purvis yelled "Halt!" but Floyd ran.
+Purvis called out "Fire!" and Floyd was mortally wounded by four bullets.
 Handcuffs were placed on his wrists.
-Floyd asked: “Who the hell tipped you?”.
-Floyd refused to answer Purvis's questions about the Kansas City Massacre but did say “I am Floyd… Where is Eddie?” [referring to Adam Richetti].
-Thinking he had been shot twice he remarked “You got me twice”.
+Floyd asked, "Who the hell tipped you?"
+Floyd refused to answer Purvis's questions about the Kansas City Massacre, but did say, "I am Floyd…where is Eddie?" referring to Adam Richetti.
+Thinking he had been shot twice, he remarked, "You got me twice."
 Purvis did not disclose Floyd's last words.
-Allegedly four days before Floyd and two accomplices had robbed a bank of $500; Floyd’s share of his last bank robbery was $120.00.
+Allegedly four days before, Floyd and two accomplices had robbed a bank of $500.
+Floyd's share of his last bank robbery was $120.
 Among Floyd's effects found on him was a watch and a fob.
 Each had ten notches, allegedly for ten persons Floyd had killed.